PoisotLab/ms_metaweb_transfer/manuscript.md

 still be regions that, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
-Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBio] that, despite situations where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.
+Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBio] that, despite situations where minimal knowledge about interactions within a species pool is known, is capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.